chong601/moh-covid19-api/README.md

 # moh-covid19-api

-Because speedrunning code writing is fun™.
+Because speedrunning code writing is fun™. ~~And it took longer than what I thought it would take to finish it.
+Oops.~~

-Jokes aside, this project provides [Ministry of Health Malaysia COVID-19 data](https://github.com/MoH-Malaysia/covid19-public) data in API form.
+Jokes aside, this project provides [Ministry of Health Malaysia COVID-19 statistics](https://github.com/MoH-Malaysia/covid19-public) and [COVID-19 Immunisation Task Force (CITF) public vaccination](https://github.com/CITF-Malaysia/citf-public) data in API form.

 API specification will be defined soon™.
 # Things to work on
-- [in progress] Better database model (the source data makes it difficult to build one)
+- [phase 2 in-progress] Better database model (the source data makes it difficult to build one)
 - [in progress] Complete the initial REST API implementation
-- [in progress] Make CSV data import less cancerous (it's pretty cancerific)
+- [done] Make CSV data import less cancerous (it's pretty cancerific)
 - Code cleanups
 - Make PR to [official Ministry of Health Malaysia COVID-19 repository](https://github.com/MoH-Malaysia/covid19-public) to promote this project!